-Question Υ N N/A Comments - Ĭ IN IN/A Comments а Exit routes: Adequate in number from every area and effective.
-Separated by an appropriate distance and do not share a Separated by an appropriate distance and do not share a common exit.
-Clear of obstructions b Exit discharges: 5 Discharge to open space/parking lot, and do NOT discharge to an enclosed/gated/locked area Open out to the public way and do not exit into a courtyard, tank farm, etc. All exit discharge doors have listed panic hardware installed or able to be pushed open in a single motion. С Exits Are free of material storage; and enclosures are not used for any other purpose except for egress • If an exit has a dual use (e.g. moving materials), a process is present to ensure the goods going through are not hazardous and the exit is not obstructed.
-Evacuation maps show locations of exit routes, exits, and exit discharges, and are consistent with their actual locations d Exit access doors and exit discharge doors Open outward in the direction of fire egress if they serve high occupancy (>50) or hazardous areas (include chemical and electrical room) Are sufficient in number (based on law requirement; if there is no law requirement, it is suggested to have at least 2 exits for >50 occupants, and more exits required for higher number of occupancy) Are not blocked, and the path is clear.
-May not open outward (aka "in the direction of travel") if it is into a common path (e.g. break room in factory floor).
-Open without using a key, badge, code, special knowledge, or effort, and available at all times (i.e. not just during an alarm).
+Question Υ N N/A Comments a Exit routes: Adequate in number from every area and effective.
+Separated by an appropriate distance and do not share a common exit.
+Clear of obstructions b Exit discharges: Discharge to open space/parking lot, and do NOT discharge to an enclosed/gated/locked area • Open out to the public way and do not exit into a courtyard, tank farm, etc. All exit discharge doors have listed panic hardware installed or able to be pushed open in a single motion. С Exits Are free of material storage; and enclosures are not used for any other purpose except for egress • If an exit has a dual use (e.g. moving materials), a process is present to ensure the goods going through are not hazardous and the exit is not obstructed. • Evacuation maps show locations of exit routes, exits, and exit discharges, and are consistent with their actual locations d Exit access doors and exit discharge doors Open outward in the direction of fire egress if they serve high occupancy (>50) or hazardous areas (include chemical and electrical room) Are sufficient in number (based on law requirement; if there is no law requirement, it is suggested to have at least 2 exits for >50 occupants, and more exits required for higher number of occupancy) Are not blocked, and the path is clear. • Open without using a key, badge, code, special knowledge, or effort, and available at all times (i.e. not just during an alarm).
 Exceptions: 1.)
-Panic hardware with time delay that sets off the alarm for the shorter of 15 seconds or the minimum setting of the door hardware, before the lock releases) 2) Listed Request to Exit (REX or RTE) infrared sensor in fail safe mode (i.e. deactivate upon actuation of the fire 1 alarm or sprinkler system and upon loss of power and be L tested regularly.)
-1
+Panic hardware with time delay that sets off the alarm for the shorter of 15 seconds or the minimum setting of the door hardware, before the lock releases) 2) Listed Request to Exit (REX or RTE) infrared sensor in fail safe mode (i.e. deactivate upon actuation of the fire 1 alarm or sprinkler system and upon loss of power and be 1 tested regularly.)
+1 Do not require multiple steps to open - Do not require mattiple steps to open

-• Do not require multiple steps to open • Do not require a tight grasp to open
+Do not require a tight grasp to open